willediger/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Sessions provide a way to persist data across different requests that a user makes.
+This way, a user doesn't have to keep entering credentials on every request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt hashes the user's password which is a 1-way encoding.
+It allows the server to verify a password guess against the hash of the true password.
+This way the password can be verified reliably without having to be stored.

 - [ ] What does bcrypt do to slow down attackers?
+Bcyrypt salts the password, which adds a secret string to the password before it is hashed, which makes the password de facto longer, which makes it more difficult to break.

 - [ ] What are the three parts of the JSON Web Token?
+Header, Payload, and Signature.

 ## Minimum Viable Product